LeandroMG/pdf-viewer/readme.md

 - Side panel for quick thumbnail navigation
 - Text selection
 - Swipe events (left/right) to show/hide the side drawer
+- Pinch events (in/out) to performs zoom in/out in the document

 ## Installation